ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Description:

-: The relying party wants to know the physical location (on the planet earth) of the device.
+: The relying party wants to know the physical location (on the planet earth, using a geodetic system) of the device.
-This may be provided directly by a GPS/GLONASS/Galileo module that is incorporated into a TPM.
+This may be provided directly by a GPS/GLONASS/BeiDou/Galileo module that is incorporated into a TPM.
 This may also be provided by collecting other proximity messages from other device that the relying party can form a trust relationship with.

-## Device provenance attestation
+## Device Provenance Attestation

 Use case name: